 Video training to help athletes stop feeling lost

-SHARING how sportspeople feel and keeping in regular contact by video are major priorities of coaches at the Ipswich and District Athletic Club.
+SHARING how sportspeople feel and keeping in regular contact with video are major priorities of coaches at the Ipswich and District Athletic Club.

 With assistance from other reputable club coaches like Theresa Stolberg, Pascoe said regional athletes would be encouraged to keep fit, do drills at home and share regular videos on their training routines.